gtema/slides/rust_keystone/rust_keystone.rst

 - Modification of oidc federation requires restart of Keystone.

-- Lack of SCIM support
+- Lack of SCIM (System for Cross-domain Identity Management) support

-- Lack of an easy possibility to easily exchange JWT for an OpenStack token.
+- Exchange JWT for an OpenStack token

-- Lack of fine-granular access control.
-Adding a new role dramatically complicates policy management.
+- Lack of fine-granular access control (role explosion)

-- Lack of possibility to integrate external authorization systems.
+- Integrate external authorization systems.
 This is often necessary when OpenStack is just one offering in the service portfolio of the CSP.

 - Lack of service accounts concept.